auth0/SimpleKeychain/V1_MIGRATION_GUIDE.md

 ## Enum Cases Removed

-The following cases were rmoved from the `A0SimpleKeychainItemAccessible` enum:
+The following cases were removed from the `A0SimpleKeychainItemAccessible` enum:

 - `A0SimpleKeychainItemAccessibleAlways`
 - `A0SimpleKeychainItemAccessibleAlwaysThisDeviceOnly`